Patripassianism

 In Christian theology, historically patripassianism (as it is referred to in the Western church) is a version of Sabellianism in the Eastern church (and a version of modalism, modalistic monarchianism, or modal monarchism).
-Modalism is the belief that God the Father, Jesus Christ, and the Holy Spirit are three different modes or aspects of one monadic God, as perceived by the believer, rather than three distinct persons within the Godhead – that there are no real or substantial differences between the three, such that the identity of the Spirit or the Son is that of the Father.
+Modalism is the belief that God the Father, Jesus, and the Holy Spirit are three different modes or emanations of one monadic God, as perceived by the believer, rather than three distinct persons within the Godhead and that there are no real or substantial differences between the three, such that the identity of the Spirit or the Son is that of the Father.

-In the West, a version of this belief was known pejoratively as patripassianism by its critics (from Latin patri-, "father", and passio, "suffering"), because the teaching required that since God the Father had become directly incarnate in Christ, the Father literally sacrificed himself on the cross.
+In the West, a version of this belief was known pejoratively as patripassianism by its critics (from Latin patri-, "father", and passio, "suffering") because they alleged that the teaching required that since God the Father had become directly incarnate in Jesus, the Father literally sacrificed himself on the cross.

 Trinitarian perspective

-From the standpoint of the doctrine of the Trinity—one divine being existing in three persons—patripassianism is considered heretical by some Christian churches, since "it simply cannot make sense of the New Testament's teaching on the interpersonal relationship of Father, Son, and Spirit."
+From the standpoint of the doctrine of the Trinity, with one divine being existing in three persons, patripassianism is considered heretical by some Christian churches since "it simply cannot make sense of the New Testament's teaching on the interpersonal relationship of Father, Son, and Spirit."
 In this, patripassianism asserts that God the Father—rather than God the Son—became incarnate and suffered on the cross for humanity's redemption.
-This amplifies the personhood of Jesus Christ as the personality of the Father, but is seen by trinitarians as distorting the spiritual transaction of atonement that was taking place at the cross, which the Apostle Paul described: "God [the Father] was reconciling the world to himself in Christ [the Son], not counting people's sins against them. [...]
-God [the Father] made him who had no sin [Jesus of Nazareth] to be sin for us, so that in him [the Son] we might become the righteousness of God [the Father]."
+This amplifies the personhood of Jesus as the personality of the Father, but is seen by trinitarians as distorting the spiritual transaction of atonement that was taking place at the cross, which the Apostle Paul described in 2 Corinthians 5:19:

-It is possible, however, to modify patripassianism so as to acknowledge the Divine Being as having feelings toward, and sharing in the experiences of, both Jesus—whom Christians regard as both human and divine—and other human beings.
-Full-orbed patripassianism denies Trinitarian distinctions, yet it does not contradict Christianity as defined in the Creeds to say that God feels or experiences things, including nonphysical forms of suffering.
-With regard to the crucifixion of Jesus, they claim it is consistent with Scriptural teaching to say that God the Father suffered—that is, felt emotional and spiritual pain as he watched his Son suffer on the cross, as it is written "The Spirit searches all things, even the deep things of God [...] no one knows the thoughts of God except the Spirit of God [...]
-What we have received is [...] the Spirit who is from God."
+It is possible, however, to modify patripassianism to acknowledge God as having feelings toward and sharing in the experiences of both Jesus, whom trinitarian Christians regard as both human and divine, and of other human beings.
+Full-orbed patripassianism denies trinitarian distinctions, yet it does not contradict Christianity as defined in the Nicene Creed to say that God feels or experiences things, including nonphysical forms of suffering.
+About the crucifixion of Jesus, patripassians claim it is consistent with scripture to say that God the Father suffered—that is, felt emotional and spiritual pain—as he watched his Son (i.e., Jesus) suffer on the cross: